ffverse/ffscrapr/README.md

 # fantasyscrapr
-*An R Interface for Fantasy Football League APIs*
+*An R Client for Fantasy Football League APIs*

 The goal of this package is to abstract the code required to call various Fantasy APIs (i.e. MFL, Sleeper, Fleaflicker, ESPN, Yahoo, potentially other platforms) and create methods that handle any authentication required, forms appropriate calls, and returns tidy and predictable data which can be easily connected to DynastyProcess (and FantasyPros) information.